Turning The TV Off The US Empire Part 2: The Rise of The Multipolar World

 The past 4 years of the Biden administration has occurred amidst an explosion of resistance movements that have challenged American hegemony, as well as the rise of the multipolar world order, both of which are emblematic of the ongoing decline of the American empire.
 At the same time, the decline of empire will not be a smooth process and will be marked by inter-imperialist rivalry, geopolitical contestation, and increased repression of radical activism in the imperial core.
 The western propaganda apparatus that controls our media will increasingly grow, becoming bolder in its attempts to manufacture global consent and manipulate reality by telling you not to believe what you see with your own two eyes.

-This is evident in the evolution of radical organizing in America between Trumps first and now upcoming presidential terms.
+This is evident in the evolution of radical organizing in America between Trump’s first and now upcoming presidential terms.
 While the first Trump administration inspired an explosion of left-wing mobilization, much of that energy dissipated as mainstream liberals rested on their laurels after President Biden’s inauguration, subdued by the Democrats' empty rhetoric and false promise.
-Any potential radical energy that was left was swallowed into the non-profit industrial complex, conscripting organizers into serving EDI initiatives or donor interests, rather than that of the masses.
-Instead of meaningful policy aiming to reduce the amount of extrajudicial state-sanctioned police murders of unarmed Black men and women, the main outcome of the 2020 George Floyd protests turned out to be activist initiatives primarily benefiting the careerist aspirations of the Black/POC professional and managerial class.
+Any potential radical energy that was left was swallowed into the non-profit industrial complex, conscripting organizers into serving liberal donor interests, rather than that of the masses.
+Instead of meaningful policy aiming to reduce the amount of extrajudicial state-sanctioned police murders of unarmed Black men and women, the main outcome of the 2020 George Floyd protests turned out to be DEI initiatives primarily benefiting the careerist aspirations of the Black/POC professional and managerial class.
 We can point to the purchase of the secret ‘Campus’ mansion by the executives running the BLM Global Network Foundation, following a 66.5 million dollar influx in donations following the murder of George Floyd as a prime example of the grifting potential of careerist activists.
 In the summer of 2021, BLM Canada announced it was purchasing a mansion in downtown Toronto as well.

 Russia